Southeast Missouri Lead District

 The Southeast Missouri Lead District, commonly called the Lead Belt, is a lead mining district in the southeastern part of Missouri.
+It contained deposits of galena and other metal-sulfide ores of the so-called Mississippi Valley type.

-Counties in the Lead Belt include Saint Francois, Crawford, Dent, Iron, Madison, Reynolds, and Washington.
-This mining district is the most important and critical lead producer in the United States.
+The district includes parts of the counties of Bollinger, Crawford, Dent, Iron, Jefferson, Madison, Perry, Reynolds, Saint Francois, Sainte Genevieve, Shannon and Washington.

 History

 The potential for lead mining in Southeast Missouri was first discovered and documented in 1700 by Father James Gravier.
 Philip Francois Renault of France led a large exploratory mission in 1719 and started mining operations in Old Mines and Mine La Motte in 1720, establishing the first lead mining subdistrict of Mine LaMotte-Fredericktown.

 Between the 1750s and 1799, production of lead in the region decreased.
 In 1799, Moses Austin settled in Potosi, originally known as Mine a Breton, bringing new mining methods and practices that revitalized lead mining in the district.
 Austin was the first to sink deep mine shafts and start smelting operations, dramatically increasing lead production.
 Before this time, lead mines had been surface or near-surface mines of less than 10 feet in depth.
 In 1808, Moses Austin and Samuel Hammond established the city of Herculaneum as a shipping point closer to the mining region, replacing Ste.
 Genevieve as the main shipping point to and from the mining district on the Mississippi River.

 The Old Lead Belt Subdistrict was established in 1864 with the opening of the Bonne Terre Mine by the St. Joseph Lead Company.
 Notable mines in the subdistrict region included the Bonne Terre Mine, and mines near Doe Run, Desloge, Flat River (Park Hills), and Leadwood.
 In 1972, the last Old Lead Belt mine at Flat River closed, ending 108 years of lead mining in the Old Lead Belt.